open-wc/open-wc/packages/codelabs/src/basics/web-components.md

 </template>
 ```

-Notice that "Hello World" is not rendered anymore.
-As the HTML is now a child of a template, the browser interprets it as a HTML Fragment, which is not part of the page's DOM.
+Notice that "Hello World" is no longer rendered on the page.
+This is because the content of a `<template>` elements is inert.
+Nothing inside it is displayed, images don't get downloaded and scripts don't run.

 ![Template example](./assets/template.png)